Causes and treatments of bone spurs

-A number of spinal conditions are considered bone spur causes, including:
+There are a variety of bone spur causes, including:

-- Degenerative disc disease – This condition involves the gradual deterioration of the intervertebral discs, which are seated between adjacent vertebrae and act as shock absorbers.
-The body may create a bone spur in an effort to provide the spine with added support and stability when an affected intervertebral disc is no longer able to do its job.
+- Degenerative disc disease.
+This condition involves the gradual deterioration of the discs, which are seated between adjacent vertebrae and act as shock absorbers.
+The body may create a bone spur in an effort to provide the spine with added support and stability when an affected disc is no longer able to do its job.

-- Osteoarthritis – Affecting the facet joints, which connect adjacent vertebrae, osteoarthritis occurs when the cartilaginous lining wears away.
-The body may create osteophytes in an effort to prevent bone-on-bone contact in the affected joints.
+- Osteoarthritis.
+Affecting the facet joints, which connect adjacent vertebrae, osteoarthritis occurs when the cartilaginous lining wears away.
+The body may create bone spurs in an effort to prevent bone-on-bone contact in the affected joints.

-Treatment for spinal bone spurs typically involves a number of conservative techniques, including pain medication, corticosteroid spine injections, physical therapy and hot/cold therapy, among others.
-Some patients may also choose to pursue alternative therapies such as acupuncture, restorative yoga, chiropractic manipulation and the use of herbs and nutritional supplements.
+Treatment for spinal bone spurs typically involves a number of conservative techniques, including pain medications, muscle spasm medications, anti-inflammatories, physical therapy and epidural steroid injections.
+Some patients may also choose to pursue alternative therapies such as acupuncture, restorative yoga, Pilates, chiropractic manipulation and the use of herbs and nutritional supplements.

-If several weeks or months of non-invasive treatment fail to provide a patient with adequate relief, a physician or spine specialist may recommend surgery.
+If several weeks or months of nonsurgical treatment fail to provide a patient with adequate relief, a physician or spine specialist may recommend surgery.
 Before consenting to any operation, patients should consider all treatment options and the risks and benefits that are associated with each of them.
-Contact Laser Spine Institute to learn how our minimally invasive procedures have helped tens of thousands of patients find relief from the chronic pain a bone spur causes.
+Contact Laser Spine Institute to learn how our minimally invasive procedures have helped more than 75,000 patients find relief from the chronic pain a bone spur causes.